Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/04-create.md

 {: .language-bash}

-Given that there is no way to retrieve files deleted using the shell, `rm -r` *should be used with great caution* (you might consider adding the interactive option `rm -r -i`).
+Given that there is no way to retrieve files deleted using the shell, `rm -r` *should be used with extreme caution* (you might consider adding the interactive option `rm -r -i`).

 If a directory is empty, `rmdir` (the complement of `mkdir`) will also remove it.

 ## Operations with multiple files and directories

-Oftentimes one needs to copy or move several files at once.
-This can be done by providing a list of individual filenames, or specifying a naming pattern using wildcards.
+Oftent one needs to copy or move several files at once.
+This can be done by providing a list of individual filenames, or specifying a naming pattern using *wildcards*.

 > ## Copy with Multiple Filenames
 >